0xPolygonMiden/zkhack-scaffold/README.md

+# Scaffolded Repo for zkHack in Lisbon 2023
+We want you to hack on the Miden VM.
+We want to provide a good experience for you to create, prove and verify programs and their execution.

+This repo contains all building blocks that are needed.
+In `main.rs` you will see that there is a program being created, executed, proven and verified.

+You can run `cargo build` and `cargo run` to see the example working.

+For more info about the Miden VM and that particular example, read further.

+___

 # Miden VM
 This crate aggregates all components of Miden VM in a single place.
 Specifically, it re-exports functionality from [processor](../processor/), [prover](../prover/), and [verifier](../verifier/) crates.
 Additionally, when compiled as an executable, this crate can be used via a [CLI interface](#cli-interface) to execute Miden VM programs and to verify correctness of their execution.